djmitche/remsh/doc/using/ops.rst

         This method raises :class:`~remsh.amp.rpc.RemoteError` if `src` does not exist or is not readable, or if `dest` already exists.

+    .. method:: rmtree(tree)

+        :param tree: root of the directory tree to remove

+        Remove `tree` and all files and directories beneath it.
+This method is most often used for cleanup, so it tries everything possible (including resetting file permissions) to delete the tree, but raises :class:`~remsh.amp.rpc.RemoteError` if it is not successful.

     The Slave class also implements a few utility methods:

     .. method:: setup()